pedrosouzax/movie-now/README.md

 #Steps

-1.Install all the packages above
+- Install all the packages above
-2.Clone the repository
+- Clone the repository
-3.Run the "movie_now.py":
+- Run the "movie_now.py":
   * On windows
     > python movie_now.py
   * On Linux:
     > python3 movie_now.py

-5.Follow the intructions on terminal (Probably you will need open the local host on port 5000, Eg.: http://127.0.0.1:5000/) 6.Try it!
+- Follow the intructions on terminal (Probably you will need open the local host on port 5000, Eg.: http://127.0.0.1:5000/)
+- Try it!